ucscGenomeBrowser/cellBrowser/README.rst

 ========================

 The UCSC Cell Browser is a viewer for single cell data.
-You can click on and hover over cells to get meta information, search for genes to color on and click clusters to show cluster-specific marker genes.
-It supports gene expression, ATAC, spatial gene/ATAC and multi-modal combinations of these.
+You can click on and hover over cells to get meta information, select cells to get annotation histograms, make expression violin plots and heatmaps, search for genes to color on and click clusters to show cluster-specific marker genes.
+It supports the usual gene expression plots, ATAC, spatial gene/ATAC, multi-modal combinations of these and trajectory lines.
+It comes with one-line data exporters for all common analysis formats: Seurat, Scanpy, Cellranger, Monocle and you can always use tsv/csv files to import your data.
+The exporters are part of Seurat 3/4 and Scanpy.

 To look at a list of selected single cell datasets, see http://cells.ucsc.edu